 Since the crash, there has not been enough gold to go around.
 Although the world’s biggest refiners have been working 24/ 7, shortages and delays have occurred every year at the five major mints.

 Many nations have demanded repatriation of their gold “stored” at the N.Y.
 Federal Reserve Bank; but they are still waiting.
 The Fed has returned only a few hundred tons of the thousands of tons requested by countries around the world.

 The West’s supply of “good delivery” bars is depleted.
-Most of the 400 oz bars in London/ Canadian/ New York vaults are spoken for.
+Most of the 400 oz bars in London, Canadian & New York vaults are spoken for.
 What happened to the gold?
-It flowed into the Eastern Hemisphere and the private vaults of the central banks and the über-rich.
+It flowed into the Eastern Hemisphere, to the private vaults of central banks, and to the über-rich.

 Now that most of the good delivery bars have been sold, what do bullion banks sell to keep the price of gold artificially low?
 Instead of PHYSICAL gold, agent bullion banks such as GoldmanSachs, HSBC, and JPMorgan flood the market with massive supplies of PAPER gold (derivatives sold in the commodities futures market).